ATaylor1181/musicstore/README.md

 For now the closest network infrastructure would be either Ebay or Gumtree.

 **5. Identify and describe the software to be used in your App.**
+We use Ruby on Rails to help us build our marketplace app.
+Ruby on Rails allows us to use Ruby in our HTML code to make our website.
+By using Ruby code, we can use code to pull data from our database, and easily display that on our webpage, and when we update our database, the webpage updates itself.

 **6. Identify the database to be used in your App and provide a justification for your choice.**
 ![ERD Diagram]()